Prithak8/LAMP_E_Voting/readme.md

 Party Management: Parties participating in the election are managed within the system, facilitating organization and administration.
 Voting Process: Voters can cast their votes electronically, with the system ensuring confidentiality and integrity throughout the process.
 Results Reporting: The system generates comprehensive reports of election results, providing transparency and accountability.
+Security: Passwords of every users are encrypted using md5 encryption in the database

 ##  Database Structure